notwaldorf/literally/README.md

 ```

 ## How to contribute
-If you're familiar with any Polymer elements, development is pretty similar
-to that, using the Polymer [CLI](https://www.polymer-project.org/1.0/docs/tools/polymer-cli):
+If you're familiar with any [Polymer elements](https://www.polymer-project.org/1.0/docs/tools/reusable-elements), development is pretty similar to that, using the Polymer [CLI](https://www.polymer-project.org/1.0/docs/tools/polymer-cli):

 ```
-# make sure you have the polymer cli installed
+# If you haven't installed the Polymer CLI before, run this:
 # npm install -g polymer-cli

+# Get the code
 git clone https://github.com/notwaldorf/literally.git
 cd literally

+# Get its dependencies
 bower install

+# Run the demo
 polymer serve
 # navigate to http://localhost:8080/components/literally/demo/ to see the demo
 ```